![]() |

 Now, on to business.

-This means that the driver must face both left and right-hand corners…which makes things more fun.
 The layout for this event matches that used for the Rolex 24

 Hours of Daytona, the endurance classic run in January.
 I have traced the route on an overhead photo